stanleyhspark/leimao.github.io/_posts/projects/2017-07-30-Intelligent-Mouse.md

 Here is a demo of a real micromouse contest.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CLwICJKV4dw" frameborder="0" allowfullscreen></iframe>

 A maze solver algorithm and a maze explorer algorithm were developed for micromouse using real-time dynamic programming.
-Equipped with such algorithms, the micromouse shows extremely potent ability in maze exploration optimal route planning¡£
+Equipped with such algorithms, the micromouse shows extremely potent ability in maze exploration optimal route planningã€‚

 ### Source Codes